 Just like Dutch braids have tons of fun advantages for giving them a try, so do French braids.
 The pros of doing a French braid include:

-• You can do a french braid on short hair more easily.
+- You can do a on more easily.

 The Cons of Doing a French Braid